Bishop England High School: Sexual abuse scandal

 On May 2, 2019, former employee Jeffrey Scofield was arrested for voyeurism charges.
 It was alleged that Scofield recorded male students changing in their locker room through a window that connected his office to the boys' locker room.
+A student using his phone noticed pornographic images of the students and reported it to the school.
 Scofield confessed to "liking younger guys" and was fired by the school.
 Scofield pled guilty to the charges and served 18 months probation.
 On February 4, 2021, the school and the Roman Catholic Diocese of Charleston were sued for $300 million due to the invasion of privacy and potential sexual exploitation the windows provided.
 On April 29, 2022, another lawsuit was filed against the school about the windows, claiming that the school was negligent in caring for the students and monitoring the staff's whereabouts and alleging that employees were aware that this was happening.
 Four days later, another lawsuit was filed by a female student, claiming that the school was negligent in not protecting her from being filmed and not catching Scofield sooner.

+School Threats

+During the 2024 season, Bishop England and Philip Simmons faced numerous threats, including bombings and shootings, directed at each other.
+As a result, the games were cancelled, and Bishop England forfeited, citing these threats as the main reason.
+Additionally, Bishop England students made racist comments toward the Philip Simmons players.

 Academics

-Bishop England is supported by several K–8 Catholic feeder schools in the Charleston area, including Blessed Sacrament School, Christ Our King, The Nativity School, Divine Redeemer and Charleston Catholic.
+Bishop England is supported by several K–8 Catholic feeder schools in the Charleston area, including Blessed Sacrament School, Christ Our King-Stella Maris School, The Nativity School, Divine Redeemer School, Summerville Catholic School, St John’s Catholic School and Charleston Catholic School.

 Students are required to take four years of theology, mathematics, and English.
 Catholic mass and various prayer services are compulsory throughout the year, although a significant number of students are not Catholic.
 Students are required to earn credits in world language, social sciences, fine arts, technology, lab sciences, and physical education.
 Language instruction is offered in Spanish and French.
 Bishop England also offers 15 Advanced Placement courses for college credit.